France Nov 12 - 23, 2013

 Prices & Dates

-- Accommodations in listed or similar hotels (Best A class hotels available).
+- Accommodations in listed or similar hotels (good mix of 3-4 star hotels)

 - All transfers and sightseeing with entrance fees.

 - Personal expenses such as bar/beverages, optional tips, gifts etc

 Growth in Tourism in Bhutan has also its share of impact on young minds.
 With tourists freely moving around, the curiosities to know them, talk to them holds ground firmly on young minds .
 Namgay is one among many youth whose imagination was captured by razzmatazz of tourism.

 He has his career goal cut out, he could have easily opted for some comfortable desk jobs, after passing out in flying colours from prestigious St Joseph college Darjeeling in 2010 but he chose to pursue his dream, he loved to be in field, among the guests, so it was only matter of time to enroll for guiding course.